 - If your parent is not suffering from later stages of dementia or Alzheimer’s, include them in the conversation.
 You want to know what they want, and what are their needs.

 - On the flip side, if they are suffering from a cognitive issue – the burden of making decisions for them will fall on the family caregivers.

 - If the family can consider themselves a “care team” and work as such, it will help to bring about the highest quality of care for your parent’s needs.

-- Seek out professional help from a counselor, geriatric care manager, social worker or a mediator.
+- Seek professional help from a counselor, geriatric care manager, social worker, or mediator.
 Consider consulting with an elder law attorney as well.

 Collaborative caregiving and maintenance of balanced sibling roles were most important to caregivers in the experience of sibling connection.Caring For The Caregiver: Exploration of Sibling Connection and Social Support in Relationships of Adult Siblings Caring For Aging Parents with Dementia